xiix0/scam/README.md

-Your business will go through a period of considerable expansion.
+Your aims are high, and you are capable of much.